California firefighters take offensive against blazes in wine country, L.A. suburbs

 “This is the largest evacuation that we’ve had in Santa Clarita,” Los Angeles County Supervisor Kathryn Barger told a news conference.

-Additional reporting by Stephen Lam in Geyserville, Steve Gorman in Culver City, California, Peter Szekely in New York and Andrew Hay in New Mexico; editing by Bill Tarrant and Sandra Maler
+Additional reporting by Stephen Lam in Geyserville, Steve Gorman and Dan Whitcomb in Culver City, California, Peter Szekely in New York and Andrew Hay in New Mexico; editing by Bill Tarrant and Sandra Maler